• Skip to primary navigation

 • Air fryer functionality differs from one brand to the next.
 Some may cook faster than others, so keep an eye on your fries.

-Variations & Serving
+Variations

-Herbs & seasonings - As is, this recipe makes perfectly salted, crispy french fries.
+Herbs & seasonings: As is, this recipe makes perfectly salted, crispy french fries.
 The only thing missing is the ketchup!
 Feel feel to amp up the flavors with herbs and seasonings.
 Fresh out of the air fryer, toss your fries with garlic & fresh herbs, Italian seasoning, blackened seasoning, seasoning salt, etc. Start with about a ½ teaspoon and add more to taste.

 Storing & Freezing

 Storing: French fries are always best when fresh.
-After cooling, keep extras in an air-tight container in the fridge for 3 to 5 days.
+After cooling, keep extras in an airtight container in the fridge for 3 to 5 days.

 Freezing: After cooling, place the fries in a single layer on a parchment-lined baking sheet and place in the freezer until the fries are solid.
 Then, place the frozen fries in a freezer bag and store them in the freezer for up to 6 months.
-Reheat from frozen in the air fryer at 400 degrees F until hot and crisped.
+Reheat from frozen in the air fryer at 400 ℉ until hot and crisped.

 Recipe FAQ‘s